PliegerNicolas/philosophers/README.md

 # Philosophers

 A 42 school project.
-It's purpose is to train the student about threads and mutexes (standard version).
+It's purpose is to teach the student about threads and mutexes (standard version).
 And forks and semaphores (bonus version).

 ## Standard version